EolnMsuk/SkipCord-2/README.md

 - **!rsecret**
   Removes both mute and deafen statuses from everyone in the Streaming VC.

-- **!join**
-  Sends a join invite DM to all members with the Admin role.

 - **!modoff**
   Temporarily disables VC moderation (auto-mute/deafen) for non-allowed users.